Efinix-Inc/br2-efinix/README.md

 ## Software: Build OpenSBI, U-Boot and Linux

+Please note that you need to generate the SoC first before proceed with this section.
 Follow these steps to build Linux image, OpenSBI and U-boot for T120F324 development kit.
-These steps will build Linux based on Buildroot 2021.05.3
+These steps will build Linux based on Buildroot 2021.05.3.

 1. Clone this repository.